Well, my mouth dropped open on entering. There’s a reason Café Central is so popular with tourists. Inside is like

 Our waiter was particularly friendly.
 And fast.
 And thoughtful.

 For example, Café Central has an in-house patisserie to create those pieces of culinary art, and my wife’s slice of cake automatically arrived with two forks – just in case I might like a taste.

 After presenting a bill, the waiter would always pull back a step or two to give fumbling people time and space to find their money.
 No pressure, not even with a queue outside.

 Ah, yes, the queues.

 We went at 8am, midweek, in early February and had no trouble getting a table immediately.
 But be warned – queues are likely later in the day and pretty much anytime outside late January and early February.
-Café Central serves more than 550,000 guests each year and is incredibly popular.
-But deservedly so, I’d say.
+Café Central normally serves over half a million guests each year.
+It deserves its popularity, I’d say.

 But let’s get back to those little touches that go beyond the usual coffee house experience, like organic breakfast butter scoring 10/10 on the spreadability index, the roll pre-sliced, the croissant the size of a cow, the jam in a sealed collectible jar you can take with you.